oliverh57/Vision/README.md

   - encrypt their stream
   - take snapshots and view them all from the webclient

-### New features in 1.0.1
+### New features in 1.1.1
-This is the first full public release including many features such as:
-  - Snapshot support
-  - more simple install
+Large Update to the way cameras are handled.
+The number of cameras can be dynamicly scaled in `\config\config.php`

 ### Installation instructions